-In this study, we also used both FAOSTAT and UN COMTRADE data bases as some small differences exists among both in terms of quantities and values of date traded.
-Results in Table 3 below were computed from UN COMTRADE data, while the results showing the trends of RCA in each of the GCC countries were calculated from FAOSTAT data and are shown in Figure 9.
+In this study, we also used both FAOSTAT and UN COMTRADE databases as some small differences exists among both in terms of quantities and values of date traded.
+Results displayed in Table 3 were computed from UN COMTRADE data, while the results showing the trends of RCA in each of the GCC countries were calculated from FAOSTAT data.
 Results from both data sources are converging and confirming the RCA patterns also identified by other studies such as El-Habba & Al-Mulhim (2013).